 Jon Adam Ross, The In(heir)itance Project, New York, NY

-What we’ve learned over the past few years of doing this challenging and exciting work is that there is no universal true version of the narrative.
+What we’ve learned over the past few years of doing this challenging and exciting work is that there is no universal, true version of the narrative.
 There is only his truth and her truth and their truth and our truth.
 We’re making theater between a rock and a hard place.
 And though it’s hard work, it feels like sacred work: putting communities in conversation with each other and their own shared narratives.
 The In[HEIR]itance Project has evolved and will continue to evolve to serve partner communities with our unique approach to collaborative theater inspired by shared inheritances.

 Rabbi Isaiah Rothstein, Bechol Lashon: Brooklyn, NY